PaulPextra/PaulPextra/README.md

 # [Hi there!
 I'm Paul Okoli👋](https://github.com/PaulPextra#hi-there-im-paul-okoli-)

-I am a software engineer in Lagos, Nigeria.
+I am a software engineer in Texas, USA.

 What sort of work I do?